TheFlav/Freeplay_OSD/README.md

 This program targets Raspberry Pi platforms as it rely on Dispmanx API and is meant to run as a daemon.
 Currently tested on Pi3, Zero 2.

-/!\ Very early version, still under developpement.
+/!\ Early version, still under developpement.

+Keeping documentation up-to-date during development cycle is pretty difficult, a few things may be outdated or not properly documented (even not)...
+Sorry about that.

 Credits goes where its due:
-- This project is inspirated by Retropie-open-OSD (https://github.com/vascofazza/Retropie-open-OSD).
+- This project is inspirated by Retropie-open-OSD project (https://github.com/vascofazza/Retropie-open-OSD).
-- Contain modified and unmodified code from Raspidmx (https://github.com/AndrewFromMelbourne/raspidmx).
+- Contain modified code from Raspidmx project (https://github.com/AndrewFromMelbourne/raspidmx).
 <br>

 ## Preview: